digital-wolf-farm/html-css-style-guide/style/styleguide.md

 ## 6. Selectors

 1. General rules
     * All style concerning one element should be placed in one ruleset.
-It's important to not add duplicated selectors as it makes hard to find all apllied properties - rule: `"no-duplicate-selectors": true`.
+It's important to not add duplicated selectors as it makes hard to find all applied properties.

+        Rule:
+        ```json
+        "no-duplicate-selectors": true,
+        ```

         Example of allowed styling
         ```css